thibdew/PLSQL-Clone-Detection/README.md

 $ ./run.sh cpdgui
 ```
 In the GUI select the source folder containing the query-files.
 Select 'PL/SQL' as language.
 After getting the results, they can be saved as an XML-file by selecting 'File' > 'Save as XML'.
+*Note: because of a bug the selected source folder is wrongly displayed.
+The last part of the path is shown twice.
+Simply delete the last part of the path to make it work.*

 ##### CLI